 The company continues its investment in Mears Technologies Inc. and has advanced funds by way of a bridge loan to that company.
-As outlined elsewhere in this report discussions are continuing in relation to the possible merger between Mears Technologies Inc. and the company.
+As outlined elsewhere in this report the possible merger between Mears Technologies Inc. and the company did not proceed and Mears Technologies Inc. is continuing to seek additional funding for the commercialisation of its chip technology.